termux-play-store/termux-apps/termux-styling/README.md

 ## Installation

-Termux:Styling application can be obtained from [F-Droid](https://f-droid.org/en/packages/com.termux.styling/).
+Termux:Style application can be obtained from [F-Droid](https://f-droid.org/en/packages/com.termux.styling/).

 Additionally we provide per-commit debug builds for those who want to try out the latest features or test their pull request.
 This build can be obtained